AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/google-tag-manager-broken-by-live-search-widget.md

 ## Solution

-To ensure that  [!DNL Google Tag Manager] will work with[!DNL Live Search] , the *Search Adapter* must be used.
+To ensure that [!DNL Google Tag Manager] works with [!DNL Live Search], use the *Search Adapter*.

-To do so, disable the widget in the Admin. [!DNL Live Search] then defaults to using the Search Adapter.
+To do so, disable the widget in the Admin. [!DNL Live Search] then defaults to using the *Search Adapter*.

->[!NOTE]
->
->You would have to [enable the widget](https://experienceleague.adobe.com/docs/commerce-merchant-services/live-search/live-search-storefront/plp-styling.html) from Admin if you wish to use it, but then [!DNL Google Tag Manager] won't work properly.
-This is why using the default *Search Adapter* is recommended.

 ## Related reading